H4m4k/H4m4k/README.md

 - 🧑 I am a computer geek since when I was 8 years old.
-My adventure with computers started with Commodore C64.
+My adventure with computers started with Commodore C64 and went through Amiga and Pentium i486.
-- 👀 I’m a fan of Sci Fi, future technologies and space exploration.
+- 👀 I’m a fan of Sci Fi, future technologies and space exploration and love to listen music.
-- 🌱 Currently I am focused on learning the basics of JS through website https://learnjavascript.online/  (3rd iteration)
+- 🌱 Currently I am focused on building proper foundation of JavaScript from [learnjavascript.online](https://learnjavascript.online/)  (my 3rd iteration) to properly start learning a framework.
-- 🤯  In order to obtain some real-life experience of solving problems in developer environment and developing proper habits I have started to solve challenges from www.frontendmentor.io, www.codewars.com and www.codingame.com.
+- 🤯  To obtain some real-life experience of solving problems in a developer environment and develop proper habits I have started to solve challenges from www.frontendmentor.io, www.codewars.com and www.codingame.com.

 <a target="_blank"
 href="https://www.linkedin.com/in/pawel--janik"><img